The Complete Guide to Auditing Your Child Care Center Billing (And Why Missing Payments Could Be Costing You Thousands)

 • Ongoing Preschool Bookkeeping: We handle all your daily bookkeeping so you can focus on education, not spreadsheets

-• Child Care Subsidy Accounting: We track and reconcile every subsidy payment to make sure you’re getting every dollar you’re owed
+• Child Care Subsidy Accounting: We track and reconcile every subsidy payment to make sure you get every dollar you are owed

 • Monthly Financial Reporting: Receive clear, easy-to-understand preschool financial statements that show exactly where your money is going

-• Preschool Tax Planning: We help you maximize child care center tax deductions and handle all child care business tax returns and child care annual tax filing
+• Preschool Tax Planning: We help you maximize tax deductions and handle all IRS child care business filings

-• Strategic Planning: Our preschool financial consulting includes cash flow forecasting, child care center cost analysis, and preschool revenue management advice
+• Strategic Planning: Our preschool financial consulting includes cash flow forecasting, cost analysis, and revenue management advice

-• Software Setup: We’ll help with child care QuickBooks setup or child care accounting software setup customized for your center’s need
+• Software Setup: We help with QuickBooks Online setup or child care accounting software setup customized for your center’s needs

 Take the Next Step